 - Polished concrete has a modern look, is easy to clean and, depending on the quality of seal, can be hard-wearing.
 Like tiles, it's hard underfoot and very unforgiving of falls (think kids or elderly people) or dropped crockery, and can be cold in winter unless the sun can heat it up.
 Like wood, it may need to be resealed every so often.

 - Cork is hard-wearing while also being comfy, soft and warm to walk on.
-Sealed cork flooring is easy to clean and will resist fading.
+Sealed cork flooring is easy to clean and will resist fading - it actually goes darker if it has the sun on it.
+Polyurethane, over time, will go a dark, yellow colour.
 If it isn't well sealed it'll be susceptible to water and stains.

 - Rubber flooring is soft underfoot, durable and won't fade quickly.
 Cons include being relatively difficult to clean and poor resistance to marks, stains and indentations.